niektemme/smarttherm-rpi/README.md

 ## Installation & Setup

 ### Overview
-The Raspberry PI setup consist of one python script (smarttherm.py) and one shell script (smarttherm.sh).
+The Raspberry PI setup consists of one Python script (smarttherm.py) and one shell script (smarttherm.sh).
-The shell script is used as a init.d script and allows the python script to run as a service in the background.
+The shell script is used as a init.d script and allows the Python script to run as a service in the background.

 ### Hardware setup
-The hardware setup is described in detail in the [blog post]( http://niektemme.com/2015/07/31/smart-thermostat/ @@) mentioned above.
+The hardware setup is described in detail in the [blog post](http://niektemme.com/2015/08/09/smart-thermostat/) mentioned above.

 ### Dependencies
-The following Python libraries are required
+The following Python libraries are required.

 - threading - should be installed by default
 - xbee - [XBee Package](https://pypi.python.org/pypi/XBee)